xbmm1/xbmm1/README.md

 - **Fractals, shaders, and graphical experiments**
 - **Data visualization and graphing**

-These projects help me understand complex ideas by implementing and visualizing them step by step, rather than treating them as black boxes.
+These projects continue to help me practice algorithms and problem-solving beyond the ASU FinTech Bootcamp by implementing and visualizing ideas step by step.

 ---